cmsdtoffline/DTTrendMonitoring/README.md

 [Wiki page](https://github.com/clacaputo/DTTrendMonitoring/wiki)

-If in AFS you can set up the environment with
+An envoirment from cmssw is needed to have the right libraries.
+So you need to type cmsenv from a release > 8_0_X

+To set up brilcalc use:

 ```
 source Setup.sh